Creams and Oils to Use In Order To Reduce and possibly prevent Stretch Marks

 Stretch marks.
 What causes them?
 Well, for one thing, pregnancy does!
 I mean, how could it not?
 Women can put on anywhere from about 20-100 lbs in nine short months, causing rapid stretching of your skin in all areas.
 The result is often stretch marks.
-Many of us will try to do what we can to minimize and prevent stretch marks during pregnancy.
+Many of us will try to do what we can to minimize and possibly prevent stretch marks during pregnancy.
 I believe that I have a method that can greatly help in this effort.
 Keep on reading, get your gloves on, and oil up!

 Most of us can agree that our sweet babies are 100% worth all the badges of honor that come with pregnancy, including stretch marks.
 After my subfertility journey, I would have taken stretch marks over my entire body just to have my son.
-But if there was a way to prevent or minimize these pesky marks, I was determined to find it!
+But if there was a way to possibly prevent or minimize these pesky marks, I was determined to find it!

 Stomach skin appearance at 8 months pregnant, 1 week postpartum, and 3 month postpartum.

 I say YES, there is a way!
-Let's get one thing straight - the only way to truly prove that your stretch mark prevention plan has worked would be to only treat half of your body.
+Let's get one thing straight - the only way to truly prove that your stretch mark reduction plan has worked would be to only treat half of your body.
 I'm a scientist, and it's very important to have a "control" when testing any theory that you have.
 You cannot compare one pregnancy to the next since there are too many variables to consider.
 So, a true experiment would be set up having your left side as the "control" side (where no treatment is received), and the right side of your body would be the side that oils are applied to.

 No one wants to be their own human experiment, including myself.
-So I applied my stretch mark prevention plan to my entire stomach and leg area.
+So I applied my stretch mark plan to my entire stomach and leg area.
 Genetics are another thing to factor when it comes to stretch marks.
 I have stretch marks on my legs and hips, so I know that I am certainly capable of getting the marks.
 My father has stretch marks, however, my mother, who carried twins, and my grandmother, who birthed five children, do not have a single stretch mark.
 But I wasn't willing to bet on 50% of my genetics when it came to stretch mark prevention.

 For nine months, I stuck with an aggressive plan to keep my skin oiled.
 From the second I received a positive pregnancy test, I started to apply oils.
 I didn't begin to show until 22 weeks, but it is important to spend the first half of your pregnancy preparing your skin for "the big stretch".